Islamic antichrist? Will the antichrist be a Muslim?

 Question: "Islamic antichrist?
 Will the antichrist be a Muslim?"

 Answer: With the increasing tensions in the Middle East in recent years, the statements by Shiite Muslim extremists regarding the Twelfth Imam are causing many people to ask how Muslim prophecy relates to Bible prophecy.
+Specifically, many ask if an Islamic / Muslim antichrist is a probability.
 To answer, we must first find out who the Twelfth Imam is and what he is expected to do for Islam.
 Second, we must examine the statements by Shiite Muslims in relation to those hopes, and, third, we need to look to the Bible to shed light on the whole issue.

 Within the Shiite branch of Islam, there have been twelve imams, or spiritual leaders appointed by Allah.
 These began with Imam Ali, cousin to Muhammad, who claimed prophetic succession after Muhammad’s death.
 Around AD 868, the Twelfth Imam, Abu al-Qasim Muhammad (or Muhammad al Mahdi), was born to the Eleventh Imam.
 Because his father was under intense persecution, the Mahdi was sent into hiding.
 About the age of 6, when his father was killed, he briefly came out of hiding but then disappeared again.
 It is said that the Mahdi has been hiding in caves ever since and will supernaturally return just before the day of judgment to eradicate all tyranny and oppression, bringing harmony and peace to the earth.
 He is the savior of the world in Shiite theology.
 According to one writer, Imam Mahdi will combine the dignity of Moses, the grace of Jesus, and the patience of Job in one perfect person.